 For a few hundred dollars you can greatly extend the life of your bank and start each weekend adventure with a battery bank at, or darn near, full.

 How do you size this?
-At a minimum a 1.0A to 3.5A panel can be okay depending upon the size of your bank and depending upon which charge controller you use.
+At a minimum a panel with a max output amperage of 1.0A to 3.5A can work, depending upon the size of your bank, and depending upon which charge controller you use.
 You can easily go beyond 20A with solar but you need some real estate to devote to it.

 Ideally you want the alternator, or generator, to handle "bulk" charging and bring the bank back to 80-85% state of charge. from there you can let the solar panel do the rest and bring the bank back to 100% SOC, even when you're not there during the weekdays.